kieran-l-jimenez/jimenez-cop3330-assignment4part2/readme.md

 The purpose of this program is to help the user manage and mark the completion of a set of tasks.
 The user can add, delete, mark complete, mark incomplete, and edit tasks.

+##Warning
+Invalid operations like:
+- Editing/Deleting/Marking without a selected item
+- Creating an item without a date that matches the format

+will lead to the program freezing and losing any unsaved data, requiring a restart.
+For this reason it is advised to save early and often.

 ###1.
 Operation of To Do List Manager

 #####1.1 Menu Bar